Pavonia Ferry

-The ferry takes its name for Pavonia, the first European settlement on the west bank of the Hudson first established in 1633 as part of New Netherland and later expanded to region known as Bergen.
+The ferry takes its name for Pavonia, the first European settlement on the west bank of the Hudson, first established in 1633 as part of New Netherland and later expanded to the region known as Bergen.

-In February 1859 Nathaniel Marsh of the Erie Railroad Company purchased the lease on behalf of the Pavonia Ferry Company.
+In February 1859, Nathaniel Marsh of the Erie Railroad Company purchased the lease on behalf of the Pavonia Ferry Company.
 He started a ferry which ran from Chambers Street (Manhattan) to the foot of Pavonia Avenue on the other side of the Hudson Waterfront.
 Legal problems had prevented the Pavonia Ferry Company from establishing a ferry along this route.
 The New York and Erie Railroad paid an annual rent of $9,050 to transport passengers back and forth.
-Eventually the railroad constructed its Pavonia Terminal on the landfilled Harsimus Cove.
-Suburban and long distance travellers would transfer from trains to boats for the passage across the river.
+Eventually, the railroad constructed its Pavonia Terminal on the landfilled Harsimus Cove.
+Suburban and long-distance travellers would transfer from trains to boats for the passage across the river.
 Service to 23rd Street began in 1869.